jemmy512/book-notes/SE/refactoring-2.md

     Access to a collection variable may be encapsulated, but if the getter returns the collection itself, then that collection’s membership can be altered without the enclosing class being able to intervene.

-    To avoid this, I provide collection modifier methods—usually add and remove—on the class itself.
+    To avoid this, I provide collection modifier methods - usually add and remove - on the class itself.

     A better approach is to ensure that the getter for the collection does not return the raw collection, so that clients cannot accidentally change it.